Royals send struggling White Sox to sixth straight loss

 The White Sox have scored just 18 runs in their last eight games and scored more than three runs for the first time since Independence Day.
 In six games since the All-Star break, Chicago has been outscored 44-12.

+“We’re going to keep playing; have to keep playing,” White Sox manager Rick Renteria said.
+“That’s the only thing left.
+If they keep battling like they did today towards the end, there’s a little bit of the better life than we’ve seen over the last six days or whatever.
+There’s still so much baseball left.
+We’ve got to get back on track.”

 The Royals have come roaring out of the All-Star break, winning five of six, for their best stretch of the season.
-Kansas City has also won two consecutive series for the first time this season.
+Kansas City has also won consecutive series for the first time this season.

+“It’s awesome, man.
+It’s great,” Duffy said.
+“We’re getting to that point where we’re gaining confidence again.
+Guys are playing great.
+The offense is doing a great job of going up there every at-bat and having good at-bats and we’re just kind of following them.
+As a staff, just kind of take the baton and run with it.”

 Soler and Lopez also slapped RBI singles in the first inning, the fourth time in six games since the All-Star break Kansas City has scored in the opening frame.